-At Gloat, we’ve seen firsthand how workforce agility platforms enhance internal mobility and gender equity.
-Recently, we collaborated with Boston Consulting Group to explore how skills-based internal mobility programs can increase career development opportunities for women.
+We’ve seen firsthand how workforce agility platforms enhance internal mobility and gender equity.
+Our recent collaboration with Boston Consulting Group shines a light on the powerful role that skills-based internal mobility programs play in increasing career development opportunities for women.

 Here are their top findings, which directly align with our best practices when it comes to promoting gender equity with a workforce agility platform: